knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 minikube tunnel
 ```

+???+ success "Verify"
     If there aren't any error messages, it means you have set up the tunnel successfully.

-### Task 2: Running the Bookstore Web App
+### **Task 2: Running the Bookstore Web App**

 ![Image](images/image12.png)